chuckbenger/spring-data-learning/README.md

 examples.

-While you don't need to read all of this right off the bat, I would read the following sections on the getting started page diving into this learning.
+While you don't need to read all of this right off the bat, I would read the following sections on the getting started page before diving into this learning.

 - Core Concepts
 - Defining Repository Interfaces